lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

-Yes, our workflow did include using branches and pull requests.
-We found that this helped us to keep our code organized and improve version control.
-We created separate branches for different features or bug fixes that we were working on.
-This allowed us to work on our code independently without affecting the main codebase.
-We then created pull requests to merge our changes into the main branch.
-This allowed us to review each other's code and catch any potential issues before they were merged into the main branch.
-Using branches and pull requests also helped us to keep track of the different versions of our code.
-We were able to see the changes that were made in each pull request and revert to an earlier version if needed.
-This was particularly helpful when we needed to make changes to a feature that we had already completed.
+In our workflow, we made use of the git feature of branches and pull requests to maintain the organization and integrity of our codebase.
+By creating separate branches for different functionalities or bug fixes, it allowed for a more streamlined and independent development process.
+This meant that we could work on our own code without any interference to the main branch.
+After completing the work on our respective branches, we would then submit pull requests to merge our changes into the main branch.
+This was an important step as it allowed for code review and collaboration among the team members.
+Additionally, it enabled us to catch and resolve any potential issues before they were integrated into the main codebase.
+Furthermore, the usage of branches and pull requests also improved version control as we were able to see the changes made in each pull request and also have the option to revert to a previous version if needed.
+This was particularly useful when we needed to make modifications to a feature that we had already finished working on.

 ### Question 10